 Remove from heat.
 Add the cereal and millet and stir to combine.

-Hint: Freeze your chocolate chips and the pan you'll be using.
+- Freeze your chocolate chips and the pan you'll be using.
 This helps to keep the chocolate a bit cooler as you're assembling the treats.

-Parchment Paper vs. Wax Paper
+The difference between Parchment Paper and Wax Paper

-A quick note here: parchment paper and wax paper are not the same thing and they should not be used in the same way.
+Parchment paper and wax paper are not the same thing and they should not be used in the same way.

 Parchment paper is a food-safe paper that has non-stick qualities, is heat-resistant, and is often used in cooking and baking as a disposable, non-stick surface.
 This is used in the same way that you might use a Silpat Mat (obviously, these mats are reusable).
 Parchment paper can go in the oven and will not melt.

 Wax paper is a food-safe paper that has been coated with a thin layer of wax.
-This makes it non-stick and water-resistant, but NOT heat resistant!
+This makes it non-stick and water-resistant, but NOT heat-resistant!
 Wax paper cannot go in the oven or be used with hot items: it will melt.

-These Chocolate Chip Rice Krispie Treats are best stored at room temperature in an airtight container for up to 3 days.
+Room Temperature Storage: These Chocolate Chip Rice Krispie Treats are best stored at room temperature in an airtight container for up to 3 days.
 As they sit, they will begin to harden.

 Chocolate Chip Rice Krispie Treats